ZeLianWen/Image-Registration/README.md

 # Image-Registration
 Image registration algorithm.
 Includes SIFT, SAR-SIFT,PSO-SIFT.

+The authors are with the Key Laboratory of Intelligent Perception and Image Understanding of Ministry of Education, International Research Center for Intelligent Perception and Computation, Xidian University, Xi’an 710071,China.

 Algorithm description：

 1. SIFT(Scale-invariant feature transform).
 Reference article: David G. Lowe, "Distinctive Image Features from Scale-Invariant Keypoints"[2004].